FCOO/fcoo-language/README.md

 [jquery-i18next]: https://github.com/i18next/jquery-i18next
 [i18next-intervalplural-postprocessor]: https://github.com/i18next/i18next-intervalplural-postprocessor

->CSS, JS-objects and interface to select language and translate text used by FCOO web applications
+>i18next, CSS, JS-objects and interface to select language and translate text used by FCOO web applications

 ## Description
+FCOOs applications using [i18next] to translate.

-This package includes different packages and contains the css and JavaScript object to set media queries, device detection and set the tests by [Modernizr] needed:
+This package includes set-up for [i18next] and other packages with css and JavaScript object to set language, icons and [Modernizr] tests.

-- Set-up for [i18next] and plugins
-- Set-up for [lang-flag-icon]

 ## Installation
 ### bower